BIAOXYZ/myNotes/programming_notes/book_notes/noteson_Linux_Shell_Scripting_Cookbook/noteson_Linux_Shell_Scripting_Cookbook_2nd_edition.md

 ## Playing with variables and environment variables 玩转变量和环境变量

+#### page 13

+> "In Bash, the value for every variable is string, regardless of whether we assign variables with quotes or without quotes."

 #### page 13-14

 > "To view all the environment variables related to a terminal, issue the env command."